Troubleshooting A Sales-Drop? Check Your Ux! - 3 minutes read

 If you are experiencing a recent drop in sales, or if your sales figures are not quite where you want them to be, the solution may be obtainable by analysing your website’s UX (User Experience), relating specifically to cart abandonment.

-Several studies have been completed which paint a picture of just how widespread cart abandonment happens to be.
+Several studies have been completed which paint a picture of just how widespread cart abandonment happens to be and show meaningful shopping cart UX patterns.

 Some studies have found the statistics are as high as 80%.
 Meaning that more than three-quarters of shoppers choose to leave a website, without making a purchase.
 With such a large portion of the market, even slight improvements in this critical area can result in dramatic increases in revenue.